yt-dlp/FFmpeg-Builds/README.md

 ## Release-only patches
-Patches that have been merged in FFmpeg master, but not in the release:
+Patches that have been merged in FFmpeg master, but aren't part of the latest ffmpeg release (5.0.1) and likely won't be added to ffmpeg for a while.
+They are included in our master builds, and `Long path support for Windows` is also included in our version 5 builds:

 ### 1. [Fix for YouTube's VP9 encodes with non-monotonous DTS](https://ffmpeg.org/pipermail/ffmpeg-devel/2021-May/280189.html)